-Another significant element in LP's compensation program is annual grants of stock-based incentive awards, including nonstatutory stock options and incentive shares (restricted stock units).
-After considering the possible impact of changes in accounting rules for stock-based compensation that are scheduled to go into effect in mid-2005, the subcommittee of the Compensation Committee decided in January 2004 to continue to divide stock-based awards between nonstatutory stock options and incentive shares, but to shift the relative weights between the awards toward incentive shares.
-The mix between the two types of awards in terms of relative expected values was changed from one-third incentive shares and two-thirds stock options to a 50/50 split for 2004.
-Preliminary target values (using the Black-Scholes valuation model) were determined based on a percentage of the executive's base salary.
+Another significant element in LP's compensation program is annual grants of stock-based incentive awards, including nonqualified stock options and restricted stock or incentive shares (restricted stock units).
+After considering the possible impact of changes in accounting rules for stock-based compensation that went into effect at the beginning of 2006, the subcommittee of the Compensation Committee decided in January 2004 to continue to divide stock-based awards between nonqualified stock options and restricted stock or incentive shares, but to shift the relative weights between the awards toward restricted/incentive shares.
+The mix between the two types of awards in terms of relative expected values was changed from one-third restricted/incentive shares and two-thirds stock options to a 50/50 split.
+This 50/50 split was maintained for 2005 awards.
+Preliminary target values (using the Black-Scholes valuation model) were determined based on a percentage of the executive's base salary as follows: Mr. Frost, 300%; Mr. Stevens, 180%; Mr. Stanton, 160%; and Mr. Wagner, 90%.
+Although adjustments to reflect individual performance may be made in granting stock-based incentive awards, awards to LP's four executive officers in 2005 were not adjusted for individual performance.